aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Theory of Natural Selection.md

 ## The Tree of Life
 - Unity in diversity arises from "descent with modification".
-	- For example, the forelimb of the bat, human, horse and the whale flipper all
+	- For example, the forelimb of the bat, human, horse and the whale flipper all share a common skeletal architecture.
+- Fossils provide additional evidence of anatomical unity from descent with modification.
+- Darwin proposed that natural selection in an ancestral species could give rise to two or more descendants